Ikrammkaissi/pok_dex_field_assistant/README.md

 ---
 ## Notes
-Claude Code was used to accelerate development, while ensuring code quality. architecture, and decisions were reviewed and validated manually.
+Claude Code was used to accelerate development, while ensuring code quality.
+Architecture, and decisions were reviewed and validated manually.

 ## Setup & Run